On Computing the Shadows and Slices of Polytopes: Introduction

+For enumeration problems, it is often the case that the size of the output is not bounded by a polynomial in the input size, and hence any algorithm computing the desired output can not have polynomial running time.
+Therefore it is useful to talk about output-sensitive algorithms whose running time is measured in terms of both the size of the input and the output.
+In this paper we consider only output-sensitive algorithms and when we talk about polynomiality of the algorithm we implicitly assume output-sensitivity.

-The problem of enumerating the vertices of a polytope given by its facets has been studied for a long time by a number of researchers.
-Still the complexity status of Vertex Enumeration problem (VE), for general dimension and for polytopes that are neither simple nor simplicial, is unknown.
-It is neither known to be in P nor is it known to be NP-complete.
+The Vertex Enumeration problem (VE) asks one to enumerate the vertices of a polytope given by its facets.
+Despite having been studied for a long time by a number of researchers, the complexity status of VE, for general dimension and for polytopes that are neither simple nor simplicial, is unknown.
+It is neither known to be NP-hard nor there exists any polynomial algorithm for it.
 The dual problem of computing $\mathcal{H}$-representation from $\mathcal{V}$-representation is known as Convex Hull problem (CH).
 These two problems are equivalent modulo solving a Linear Program.
 Thus, for rational input these two problems are polynomial time equivalent and a polynomial output-sensitive algorithm for one can be used to solve the other in output-sensitive polynomial time.
-For more details about the problems with various Vertex Enumeration methods, we refer the reader to \cite{DBLP:journals/comgeo/WelzlABS97}.
+For more details about the problems with current Vertex Enumeration methods, we refer the reader to \cite{DBLP:journals/comgeo/WelzlABS97}.

-Our results about the hardness, and the equivalence of vertex enumeration and computing projection (in most forms) imply that in all forms where the projection can not be computed by a trivial algorithm, finding an output-sensitive polynomial algorithm will be a challenging task.
-Equivalently, an output-sensitive polynomial algorithm for vertex enumeration will have significant impact in many fields outside algorithmic polytope theory, like Control Theory, Constaint Logic Programming Languages, Constraint Query Languages etc, where one frequently needs to solve the projection problem (\cite{DBLP:conf/ppcp/Imbert93}).
+Given a polytope $P\subset \mathbb{R}^d$ the orthogonal projection $\pi(P)$ of $P,$ onto a $k$-dimensional subspace spanned by the first $k$ coordinate directions, is obtained by dropping the last $d-k$ coordinates from every point of $P$.
+More formally, the projection $\pi: \mathbb{R}^d \rightarrow \mathbb{R}^k$ is a map such that In general the projection need not be orthogonal and the projection directions can be an arbitrary orthogonal set of vectors not necessarily aligned with the coordinate axes.
+In such cases one can apply an affine transform to align the projection directions along the coordinate axes, changing the polytope $P$ in the process to another polytope $P'$ and then considering an orthogonal projection of $P'$.

+In this paper we consider the problem of computing the projection of a polytope.
+Apart from the relation of this problem to the vertex enumeration problem - which we will establish in this paper - another motivation for considering the projection problem arises from the fact that one frequently needs to perform this operation is many areas like Control Theory, Constraint Logic Programming Languages, Constraint Query Languages etc (\cite{DBLP:conf/ppcp/Imbert93}).
+And although many hardness proofs in this paper are rather simple, they don't appear anywhere in the published literature.
+Furthermore, many papers seem to indicate that at least in some areas like control theory (See, for example, \cite{RakGri:2004:IFA_2139}) the quest for a polynomial algorithm (even for the versions that we prove to be NP-hard) is still on.